gacetta/notes/algos&problemSolving.md

 4. How should I label the important pieces of data that are a part of the problem?

 ## 2. Explore Examples
-- coming up with exmplaes help you understand the problem better
+- coming up with examples helps you understand the problem better
 - examples also provide sanity checks that your eventual solution works how it should -user stories!
 Unit tests!